 Major League Lacrosse began play in 2001 to capitalize on the growing demand for world-class field lacrosse driven by dramatic growth in the U.S. lacrosse market.
 The MLL was praised and heralded for its on-field play, regarded as the best ever seen.
 With a year-on-year attendance increase, Major League Lacrosse has continued to lead the sport of lacrosse into the mainstream of competitive team sports.

 MLL is comprised of eight teams across the US and Canada.
 The Boston Cannons, Chesapeake Bayhawks (formerly Baltimore and Washington), New York Lizards (formally Long Island) and Rochester Rattlers are original teams starting in 2001.
 The Denver Outlaws began play in 2006 as part of the League’s western expansion.
 The Hamilton Nationals (formerly Toronto) joined MLL in 2009 as the League’s first international team.
 The Charlotte Hounds and Ohio Machine began play in 2012 as a part of the League's expansion initiative to have 16 teams in the next decade.
-In 2013 the League announced the placement of a team in South Florida that will begin play in 2014, replacing the Hamilton nationals who are sitting out the season.
+Continuing the expansion, the Florida Launch began play in 2013.

 Current teams include:

 Major League Lacrosse boasts the best 230 lacrosse players in the world.
 They hail from some of the top academic institutions, including Princeton, Johns Hopkins, Syracuse, Duke, and Virginia.
 MLL icons include Casey Powell, Jesse Hubbard, John Grant Jr., Mark Millon and Brodie Merrill.

 The League also features current stars in lacrosse such as Paul Rabil, Ned Crotty, Brendan Mundorf, Brodie Merrill, Rob Pannell, Steele Stanwick and Matt Danowski.